EternityForest/AnyoneCanDoIt/MathELI5.md

 The sum of the distances between any point on the elipse and the two centers will always be 2*a.
 This means that your string, in the aforementioned string method, must be exactly as long as the elipse should be wide.

 There appears to be no equation to exactly calculate the perimeter of an elipse.
-There are good approximations, but the ones listed in tutorials are utter garbage, often 10 percent off or worse.
+There are good approximations, but the ones listed in tutorials are often utter garbage, often 10 percent off or worse.

-One excellent one was discovered by Ramanujan, but apparently computers a very complicated one, by Rackaucas.
+One excellent one was discovered by Ramanujan, but apparently computers use a very complicated one, by Rackaucas.

+The good approximations are probably good enough.

+I also have heard that the intersection of a cone and a plane that is NOT parallel to the base, will produce an ellipse.

+If the two center points are the same point, you get a circle, which can be considered a "degenerate ellipse".

+A *degenerate case* in math, as I understand it, just means it fits all the requirements it be part of some larger, more complex set of things, but it's properties are such that it is actually part of some simpler subset.

 ### Areas and Volumes